 What the Schwinn does include which almost no other recumbent bikes do at this price is 7 preset programs, I was very surprised to see this on a bike costing less than 300 bucks.
 Preset workouts are a fun way to exercise which offer many benefits.

-You can select a workout, like rolling hills, a ride in the park or a more demanding workout such as the mountain ride, there’s even a cross training challenge workout, nice!
+You can select a workout, like rolling hills, a ride in the park or a more demanding workout such as the mountain ride, there’s even a cross-training challenge workout, nice!

-An adjustable seat is one of the most important features you should look out for when choosing a recumbent exercises bike because we all come in different shapes and sizes, the bike you buy must match your height and body weight.
+An adjustable seat is one of the most important features you should look out for when choosing a recumbent exercise bike because we all come in different shapes and sizes, the bike you buy must match your height and body weight.

 The Schwinn A20 recumbent bike has a wide, padded adjustable seat, you should have no problems finding the perfect cycling position, the seat can be easily adjusted by simply pulling out the adjustment knob and putting it back in your preferred position.

 For whatever reason, I know many people have issues with getting on the seat of regular exercise bikes and this is mostly due to the height of the seat and the lack of anything to hold onto for stability;

 A couple of users praised the low profile design of the Schwinn A20, they commented on how easy it was to get on to the recumbent seat without any issues.